Why crafting a Chief Technology Officer resume that lands you job interviews is so challenging?

 How do you do that?

-Don’t simply adjust job requirements to your CTO resume.
+Don’t simply adjust job requirements to your CTO work experience section.

 It will look bad.
 It will look bland.
 It will look needy.